RunestoneInteractive/webfundamentals/_sources/Projects/intro_day.rst

     On a scale from 1 to 5 where 1 is a complete novice and 5 means you are an expert rank your knowledge of JavaScript

-.. poll:: git_knowledge
-    :scale: 5
-    :results: instructor

-    On a scale from 1 to 5 where 1 is a complete novice and 5 means you are an expert rank your knowledge of git

-.. poll:: github_account
-    :option_1:  I have a github account already
-    :option_2:  I do not have a github account
-    :results: instructor

-    Do you have an account on Github?

 .. poll:: python_knowledge
     :scale: 5